RobertAhlin/coworking-booking/README.md

 - **Redis Connection:** Confirm `REDISCLOUD_URL` in your environment.

 # Future Improvements
-- Eventually a Dashboard (front-end)
+- I'm thinkin of eventually create a Dashboard (front-end).
+Let's see about that.